ultamatt/chromamotion_old/README.md

 ### Emotions Picker
 [ ] Create emotion picker page.
 Needs to be scrollable.
+  [ ] Find a better way to match colors to feelings?
 [ ] Make emotion component that can be selected or deselected [ ] Make a rollup bar at the top that shows the current spectrum of emotions [ ] Make a way to save these selections